jenkinsci/report-generic-chart-column-plugin/README.md

 # jenkins-report-generic-chart-column
 Generic reusable plugin that will show a chart in column based on properties file.

-The plugin reads properties file in your archive, specified by glob, and use one value, deffined by key, to draw a chart for both project and view.
-The plugin was orriginally designed to show results of benchmarks, but canbe missused for anything key-number what destire chart.
-Eg total and failde tests summaries.
+The plugin reads properties file in your archive, specified by glob, and use one value, defined by key, to draw a chart for both project and view.
+The plugin was originally designed to show results of benchmarks, but can be misused for anything key-number what desire chart.
+Eg total and failed tests summaries, watching over size of package and so on.
 The graph is scaled, so you will never miss smallest change.

 * [Properties file](#properties-file)
 * [Project summary](#project-summary)